Dovima

-Dorothy Virginia Margaret Juba (December 11, 1927 – May 3, 1990), known professionally as Dovima, was an American supermodel during the 1950s.
+Dorothy Virginia Margaret Juba (December 11, 1927 – May 3, 1990), known professionally as Dovima, was an American model during the 1950s.

 Biography

-Dovima was born Dorothy Virginia Margaret Juba in Queens, New York to Stanley Juba, a Polish-American policeman who was born to Jewish parents; and Margaret J. "Peggy" Horan, who was born in Ireland.
-She had a younger brother, Stanley Jr. The name "Dovima" is composed of the first two letters of her three given names.
+Dovima was born Dorothy Virginia Margaret Juba in Queens, New York.
+The name "Dovima" is composed of the first two letters of her three given names.
 She was the first model to use a single name.

 Dovima was discovered on a sidewalk in New York by an editor at Vogue, and had a photo shoot with Irving Penn the following day.
 Throughout her career she worked closely with Richard Avedon, whose photograph of her in a floor-length black evening gown with circus elephants—Dovima with the Elephants—taken at the Cirque d'hiver, Paris, in August 1955, became an icon and sold for $1,151,976 in 2010.
 The gown was the first evening dress designed for Christian Dior by his new assistant, Yves Saint-Laurent.
 Dovima was reputed to be the highest-paid model of her time, demanding $60 per hour when most of the top models were receiving only around $25 per hour.
 She became known as the "Dollar-a-Minute Girl."

-She had a minor role as Marion Funny Face.
-The character was aristocratic-looking but empty-headed fashion model with a Jackson Heights whine.
+She had a minor role as Marion in the film Funny Face.
+The character was an aristocratic-looking but empty-headed fashion model.

 Dovima gave birth to a daughter named Allison on July 14, 1958, in Manhattan.
 Allison's father was Dovima's second husband, Allan Murray.

 Dovima was left penniless when her marriage to Murray ended in divorce.
-Throughout the 1960's, she first tried acting then attempted working as an agent but found little success.
-Eventually, by the 1970's, she had moved in with her parents in Florida, and was working as a hostess at The Two Guys Pizza Parlor in Fort Lauderdale, Florida by the 1980's.
+Throughout the 1960s, she first tried acting then attempted working as an agent but found little success.
+Eventually, by the 1970s, she had moved in with her parents in Florida, and was working as a hostess at The Two Guys Pizza Parlor in Fort Lauderdale, Florida, by the 1980s.

-She died of liver cancer on May 3, 1990 at the age of 62.
+She died of liver cancer on May 3, 1990, at the age of 62.